 In the Fleetway-made Sonic the Comic, Metal Sonic was never called as such but instead referred to as Metallix, a name thought up by editor Richard Burton.
 Teased in the previous issues, Metallix was finally introduced in issue 25, kicking off the series Sonic CD adaptation.
 Having kidnapped Amy Rose, Sonic, as he had done in the past, set off to rescue her, only to be taken aback by his robotic duplicate.
 Forced to chase after him onto the Little Planet, Sonic makes use of the Time Stones to go back in time and make sure that the Little Planet was never enslaved in Robotnik's metallic creations, and subsequently that Metallix was never built.
 Even though the Metallix Sonic had fought had been powered by the machines on the Little Planet, it would not be the last time he faced off against a robotic duplicate, running into a remodeled version in the adaptation of Sonic & Knuckles.
 It was at the end of this encounter that the broken Metallix told Sonic that he was not the only one of his kind, and that there was an entire brotherhood of fellow Metallix out there, biding their time.

 The next time the Metallix were seen was in the loose adaptation of Knuckles Chaotix, with the revelation that it was not Dr. Robotnik who had originally designed them, but instead his assistant, Grimer.
-Robotnik's only contribution to their creation was a self-destruct device built into each member of the Brotherhood, which their emperor, a red-and-gold Metallix based on Metal Sonic Kai, wanted to take care of by any means necessary.
-Having tricked Nack the Weasel into betraying the Chaotix, the Brotherhood was able to secure the Omni-Viewer, a device that is able to traverse through space and time.
+Robotnik's only contribution to their creation was a self-destruct device built into each member of the Brotherhood, which their leader, a red-and-gold Emperor Metallix based on the final boss of Chaotix, wanted to take care of by any means necessary.
+Having tricked Nack the Weasel into betraying the Chaotix Crew, the Brotherhood was able to secure the Omni-Viewer, a device that is able to traverse through space and time.
 Although the Chaotix were quickly able to recover the viewer, the Metallix had already made a pirate copy of its functions, waiting for the perfect moment to strike while fortifying their defenses on the Little Planet.

 Metal Sonic's first animated appearance, the OVA Sonic the Hedgehog begins with Sonic's metallic doppelganger floating motionless, Dr. Eggman referring to his creation as Hyper Metal Sonic throughout the entire movie.
 Only needing Sonic's Life Data to bring Metal to life, Dr. Eggman concocts a plan to trick Sonic into entering his base, Eggmanland, and attacking what Sonic thinks is the Robot Generator.
 In reality, it is a device that scans Sonic the Hedgehog, inputting into Metal Sonic all that is Sonic.
 During their initial encounter, Hyper Metal is able to best Sonic, although not defeat him.